GoogleCloudPlatform/php-docs-samples/appengine/wordpress/README.md

 ## Create and configure a Cloud SQL instance

-If you will use App Engine flexible environment, create a Cloud SQL 2nd generation instance, and if you will use App Engine standard environment, create a Cloud SQL 1st generation instance.
+If you will use the App Engine flexible environment, create a Cloud SQL 2nd generation instance, and if you will use the App Engine standard environment, create a Cloud SQL 1st generation instance.

-In this guide, we use `wp` for various resource names; the instance name, the database name, and the user name.
+In this guide, we use `wp` for various resource names: the instance name, the database name, and the user name.

 ### Create and configure a Cloud SQL 1st generation instance(for standard environment)